Financial Jargon Busting What is a stop-limit order?

 The stop-limit order did not execute because the investor specified $49 as the minimum price that they would accept to sell their shares.
 The investor is now faced with an unrealized loss of $250.
 So while this order has been triggered, it will not execute unless the price rebounds to $49.
 However, without a potential rebound, the investor runs the risk of losing more money if ABC continues its downward spiral.

-When used prudently, stop orders can be a robust part of a sophisticated investment strategy.
-To learn more about how to incorporate stop orders into your own strategy, speak with a J.P.
+When used prudently, stop-limit orders can be a robust part of a sophisticated investment strategy.
+To learn more about how to incorporate stop-limit orders into your own strategy, speak with a J.P.
 Morgan advisor today.

 Invest your way